The application for the 2023 Cohort is now closed. If you are interested in joining our program in June 2024, the

 - The names and contact information for two recommenders.
 These recommenders should be individuals who have supervised you or evaluated your work or academics within the past five years and can speak to your relationship building, communication, organization, and problem-solving skills.
 Once you submit the names and contact information for your recommenders, we will reach out to them with a recommendation form and some context about Urban Teachers; therefore, we recommend that you contact your recommenders before you get to this stage about your Urban Teachers application.

 - Location and program of study preferences.
 We will ask you to share your preferences for a content area specialty, your preferences for an Urban Teachers location, and any context we should know about these preferences.

 Preparing For Your Final Interview

 The final interview is a critical part of the Urban Teachers application process.
 Applicants will participate in a 90-minute personal interview that will take place either virtually (via Zoom) or in person.
 (Due to precautions from the Covid-19 pandemic, interviews will take place virtually until further notice.)
 Interviews will take place with one or more members of the Urban Teachers community.
-Applicants will be asked to review a book excerpt in preparation for their final interview.
+Applicants will be provided with a book excerpt that they may choose to review in preparation for their final interview.